bachu20/spotify-reimagined/README.md

 ## Deployment

 This project can be deployed using Vercel.
 After installing the Supabase integration, all relevant environment variables will be assigned to the project, so the deployment is fully functioning.

-## Contributing

-Contributions are welcome.
-Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.